Return to Eden: United Kingdom

 Return to Eden was screened on ITV and was a huge ratings hit during the summer of 1986 (the three-part mini-series had been screened in September 1984).
 The 1986 UK transmission also ended with the original cliffhanger, as did the 1989 repeat screening.
 However, the newer ending was screened many years later when the series was repeated on UK satellite television, primarily the now defunct Granada Plus, which showed it twice.
 It was shown again in the UK in 2010 by the satellite channel CBS Drama, which showed both the original 1983 mini-series and immediately followed this with the 1986 sequel series which included the revised ending.

 India

 Return to Eden was remade in India as the 1988 film Khoon Bhari Maang.
 It starred Rekha and was directed and produced by Rakesh Roshan.
 The film was a critical as well as box office success.

+Iraq

+Return to Eden was broadcast by the National Television of Iraq (Channel 1) between 1989 and 1990, it had an Arabic subtitle added by the national TV of Iraq prior to broadcast.

 South Korea

-In 2014, the South Korean webseries Birth of A Beauty was made, adapting the story of Return to Eden (and Khoon Bhari Maang).
+In 2014, the South Korean webseries Birth of a Beauty was made, adapting the story of Return to Eden (and Khoon Bhari Maang).
 The plot of a wife taking revenge on the husband who had tried to kill her was kept intact.

+France

+The mini-series and the weekly series were screened on TF1 under the title "La Vengeance aux deux visages" (Revenge with two faces) and are regularly rerun on French TV channels, or available on streaming service.